-Cholesterol is a type of lipid in the blood.
-High cholesterol is an abnormally high level of cholesterol in the blood.
+Cholesterol is a type of fat in the blood.
+High cholesterol is when there is too much of this fat.
+There are 2 types:

 Copyright © Nucleus Medical Media, Inc.

 Cholesterol can be measured in the blood.
 The test is done as part of a regular screening.
 For healthy adults this may be every few years.
 Those with risk factors for heart disease may be screened more often.
 Children may be screened if they are obese or have a family history of high cholesterol.

 Cholesterol screening is part of a blood test that will include:

 A doctor can advise how often a person should be tested for high cholesterol.
 This is often based on the person's family and medical history.

 The goal of treatment is to lower cholesterol levels.
 This will also help to lower the risk for heart disease and stroke.
 Treatment options include: